microsoft/qlib/docs/component/strategy.rst

 Normally, the prediction score is the output of the models.
 But some models are learned from a label with a different scale.
 So the scale of the prediction score may be different from your expectation(e.g. the return of instruments).

-Qlib didn't add a step to scale the prediction score to a unified scale.
-Because not every trading strategy cares about the scale(e.g. TopkDropoutStrategy only cares about the order).
+Qlib didn't add a step to scale the prediction score to a unified scale due to the following reasons.
+- Because not every trading strategy cares about the scale(e.g. TopkDropoutStrategy only cares about the order).
 So the strategy is responsible for rescaling the prediction score(e.g. some portfolio-optimization-based strategies may require a meaningful scale).
+- The model has the flexibility to define the target, loss, and data processing.
+So we don't think there is a silver bullet to rescale it back directly barely based on the model's outputs.
+If you want to scale it back to some meaningful values(e.g. stock returns.), an intuitive solution is to create a regression model for the model's recent outputs and your recent target values.

 Running backtest
 -----------------